 No pets or firearms will be allowed in the work areas.

-Sites will follow USFWS-approved decontamination protocols prior to any staff (biologists, surveyors, geotechnical investigation workers), equipment, tools, or vehicles entering action area waters or moist soils associated with waters in order to minimize the spread of pathogens.
-At a minimum, these measures will include the following:
+Sites will follow USFWS-approved decontamination protocols prior to any staff (biologists,

-All organic matter should be removed from boots and vehicle tires and all other surfaces that have come into contact with water or potentially contaminated sediments.
-Cleaned items should be rinsed with clean water before leaving each study site.

-Boots and hands, etc. should be scrubbed with either a 75% ethanol solution, a bleach solution (0.5 to 1.0 cup per 1.0 gallon of water), Quat-128™ (1:60), or a 6% sodium hypochlorite 3 solution.
-Equipment should be rinsed clean with water between work areas.
-Cleaning equipment in the immediate vicinity of a pond or wetland should be avoided (e.g., clean in an area at least 100 feet from aquatic features).
-Care should be taken so that all traces of the disinfectant are removed before entering the next aquatic habitat.

-Used cleaning materials (liquids, etc.) should be disposed of safely, and if necessary, taken back to a facility proper disposal.
-Used disposable gloves should be retained for safe disposal in sealed bags.

-All equipment will be maintained to prevent leaks of fuels, lubricants, or other fluids.

 Temporary signs, staking, or flagging will be used to identify sensitive biological resources and project personnel will be advised to avoid disturbance of these areas.
 These areas will be identified during pre-activity surveys.
 Signs, staking, and flagging will be inspected by the biological monitor on a daily basis.

 Any worker who inadvertently injures or kills a sensitive species or finds one dead, injured, or entrapped will immediately report the incident to the project foreman, who will immediately report the incident to the Authority.
 The Authority will provide oral notification to the USFWS Sacramento Endangered Species Office and the local CDFW warden or biologist within 1 working day.
 The Authority will follow up with written notification to USFWS and CDFW (if necessary) within 5 working days.

-Vehicles and equipment left on-site overnight will be thoroughly inspected each day for wildlife (both underneath the vehicle and in open cabs) before they are moved.
-To prevent possible resource damage from hazardous materials such as motor oil or gasoline, personnel will not service or refuel vehicles, equipment, or motorized tools within 300 feet of potentially suitable California red-legged frog or giant garter snake aquatic habitat.

 Maintain equipment and materials necessary for cleanup of accidental spills onsite.
 Clean up accidental spills and leaks immediately and dispose of properly.